 What is Crohn's disease?

 Doctors don't know what causes Crohn's disease.
-You may get it when the body's immune system has an abnormal response to normal bacteria in your intestine.
+You may get it because your immune system has an abnormal response to normal bacteria in your intestine.
 Other kinds of bacteria and viruses may also play a role in causing the disease.
 Crohn's disease may run in families.
 Smoking puts you at a higher risk.

 What are the symptoms?

 The main symptoms of Crohn's disease are belly pain and diarrhea (sometimes with blood).
 Losing weight without trying is another common sign.
 You may have only mild symptoms or go for periods of time without symptoms.
 A few people have ongoing, severe symptoms.

 How is it diagnosed?